MGJLogtenberg/zorgkaart-patient-stories/README.md

 1 - Data scraping: Code to scrape the reviews from Zorgkaart (deleted)

-    I deleted this part of the code in accordance with my ethical considerations regarding copyright.
-For more information, see Section 5.1 of my thesis.
+    I deleted this part of the code in accordance with my ethical considerations.
+For more information, see Section 3.1.2 of my thesis.

 2 - Cleaning: Code to clean the reviews